Lastaapps/fb-pages-discord-bot/README.md

 Then set up your environment variables according to `.evn_example`.
 Log into your account, take the cookie you got, take the desired fields (url decode them).
-After that specify bot's Discord token, channel ID to post the posts into, delay how ofter a full scan will happen and weight of your mum.
+After that, specify bot's Discord token, channel ID to post the posts into, delay how ofter a full scan will happen and weight of your mum.
 *Don't use your main account as it may get banned.*